 The proposed educational communication, according to FINRA, “is intended to encourage former customers to make further inquiries of the transferring representative (and, if necessary, the customer’s current firm), to the extent that the customer considers the information important to his or her decision making.”

 The self-regulatory organization for broker-dealers will also be getting a new leader in the New Year, as Richard Ketchum, FINRA’s chairman and CEO, announced earlier in 2015 that he would depart in the second half of 2016.
+As to changes to the accredited investor definition, the SEC staff has proposed that the definition include investors with certain professional credentials including those who have passed the Series 7 or 65 exams, angel investors and others who have significant private investment experience, knowledgeable employees of private funds, and investors that pass an accredited investor qualifying exam.

 The SEC also recommends adding an “investments test” that would allow investors with a minimum amount invested to automatically qualify as an accredited investor, although the staff does not offer a specific amount.